Musketeer-H2020/RobustMMLL-demo/README.md

 sudo apt-get install -y graphviz-dev
 ```

+Afterwards, use one of the following options:

-* Installation creating a virtual environment:
+### Installation creating a virtual environment:
 ```
-./create_env.sh`
+./create_env.sh
 source venv/bin/activate
 ```

-* Installation without virtual environment:
+### Installation without virtual environment:

 `pip install -r requirements.txt`

-  * Or if you only require pycloudmessenger, then:
+Or if you only require pycloudmessenger, then:

 `pip install https://github.com/IBM/pycloudmessenger/archive/v0.4.1.tar.gz`

-The pycloudmessenger package requires a credentials file to access the cloud service.
+**IMPORTANT NOTE**: The pycloudmessenger package requires a credentials file to access the cloud service.
 Please, place the `musketeer.json` credentials at the `demos/demo_pycloudmessenger/`folder.

 ## Content (available demos):